Kasim Hafeez: Israel activism

 According to Hafeez, it is "far from easy being a Zionist Muslim in England".
 Hafeez said he has been marginalized by his community and family.
 Hafeez visited university campuses around the UK presenting his talk, "The Day I Stopped Hating Israel – Confessions of an ex-Radical."
 In an interview with the Jewish Telegraph, Hafeez said: "It's not about being pro-Israel or pro-truth, I just want the facts to be heard.
 Israel is a democratic state.
 Muslims in Israel have more rights than possibly most Muslims in the Arab world and then there is the reality of the actual conflict.
 In the UK, most of us can't impact what will happen in Israel, we can't stop rockets falling from Gaza or forge a peace process, but we can tackle the delegitimization and demonization of Israel."

 He went on to found the Israel Campaign which he closed in 2013 as he felt there were enough resources available and he did not need to duplicate efforts.
 Hafeez has spoken throughout the world including at the 2013 The Global Forum for Combating Antisemitism.
 He has appeared on radio and television and print media.

 Hafeez is an outspoken advocate of Israel's right to exist and, since 2021, has maintained a weekly podcast during which he discusses issues related to Israel and the middle east.
 He has been especially vocal regarding the "heinous October 7 massacre" and the "horrific extent of Hamas’s vicious sexual violence against Israeli women".
 Likewise, he is critical of "young Americans cheering on violence against Jews".

 Christians United For Israel

 At some point in 2014 Hafeez joined the staff of Christians United for Israel and is still employed there now.
 With CUFI he has continued to speak on campuses and be published in print media.
-Judging from some of Hafeez's more recent speeches he seems to have matured from what he has called 'cheerleading' for Israel to trying to encourage dialogue and discussion while not shying away from the issues.

 In March 2019 Hafeez addressed the United Nations Human Rights Council, calling out the bias against Israel while referencing his own experiences of being told lies about the Jewish state.

 Working for a Christian organization has raised questions about Hafeez's faith, while some written pieces as recent as March 2019 state that Hafeez is a Muslim. in his own social media he says that he is not a Muslim and does not want to be referred to as a Muslim Zionist.
 Hafeez now considers himself a Christian.